 How to get there:

-From Bacolod, take the bus in Ceres North Terminal going to Cadiz.
+From Bacolod, take the bus in Ceres bus from Bacolod North Bus Terminal going to Cadiz.
+The bus terminal is at least 10-15 minutes by car from the airport.
 Advise the driver to drop you off at Lakawon terminal.
 Take a tricycle ride to the port (120 pesos good for 4-6pax).
 Finally, take the boat ride to the island that is under the management of the resort.
 We are a group of 4 and are not enough to get the boat going and advised to wait for other guests, or pay the full price of 1520 good for 4pax inclusive of everything.

 Here is a quick breakdown of the expenses.